-Transfer Students: Proficiency with the Java programming language is expected in 200-and 300-level Information Technology courses and is usually obtained by completing IT 168 and one of IT 178, IT 179 or IT 275.
+For Computer Science and Information Systems Transfer Students: Proficiency with the Java programming language is expected in 200-and 300-level Information Technology courses and is usually obtained by completing IT 168 and one of IT 178, IT 179 or IT 275.

 For any student who enrolls in a course in the School of Information Technology, a grade of C or better is required in all prerequisite courses.
 For majors, only courses in which the student has received a grade of C or better may be counted toward the hours required in the major, including supporting requirements.
 A student cannot pursue a double major in any two programs in the School of Information Technology.
 Also, a student cannot pursue both a major and a minor in Information Technology.

 All programs prepare a student for a computing career, but there are important differences in the context of the work to be performed, the types of problems to be solved, and the types of systems to be designed and built.
 Computer Science focuses on algorithm development and writing programs that others will use.
 Cybersecurity focuses on all aspects of information assurance, including protecting networks, servers, databases, and private information.
 Information Systems focuses on integrating hardware and software authored by others into a coherent system to fulfill a business purpose.
-Network and Telecommunications Management prepares students to build and optimize networks for best performance.
+Computer Networking prepares students to build and optimize networks for best performance.